-For details about the method of bank selection, For details about the method of bank selection, For details about the method of bank selection, For details about the method of bank selection, Banks and Registers'' (p.
-260).
+For details about the method of bank selection, "Banks and Registers" (p.
+268).

 3 Hold down the [DEL] button, and press the button in the memory recall section corresponding to the applicable register.

 The button you pressed goes off, and this deletes the snapshot.